There are many ways to support Wells College. These options will help you achieve different goals.

 Use real estate to make your gift to Wells College.

 Avoid capital gains tax, receive an income tax deduction — and have the option of a gift that doesn't affect your lifestyle.

-Use our interactive Plan-a-Gift™ to determine what type of planned gift might best suit your goals, assets and age.
+Use our interactive Plan-a-Gift™ tool to determine what type of planned gift might best suit your goals, assets, and age.

 The gift planning information presented on this site is intended as general.
 It is not to be considered tax, legal, or financial advice.
 Please consult your own personal advisors prior to any decision.

 Map|Planned Giving Marketing Content © 2022 by MajorGifts.com.